aaronbilbow/Project4/README.md

 ## Results
 The model was trained over 10 complete cycles and tested 1290 images each cycle.<br>
 The keras glorot_uniform initializers had been used in this project, as it was introduced in a research paper in 2010.
-This was used as it attempts to<br> maintain roughly the same level of varience in the output dataset as it had in the dataset input into the model. <br>
+This was used as it attempts to maintain roughly the same level of varience in the output dataset as it had in the dataset input into the model. <br>

 The following results where found when evaluating the model, it achieved an accuracy value of 0.9891% when<br>